 He that believes on him is not condemned but he that believes not is condemned already, because he has not believed in the name of the only begotten Son of God (John 3:17-18).
 He that believes on the Son (the Lord Jesus Christ) has everlasting life: and he that believes not the Son shall not see life; but the wrath of God abides (remains) on him (John 3:36).

-God's love and mercy were clearly demonstrated at the Cross of Calvary when Jesus died for all of our sins.
-The above scriptures reveal a choice of mercy or wrath; dependent on one's acceptance of Jesus Christ, as Lord and Savior; or not!
+God's love and mercy were clearly demonstrated at the Cross of Calvary when Jesus died for our sins.
+The above scriptures reveal a choice of mercy or wrath; dependent on one's acceptance or rejection of Jesus Christ as Lord and Savior!

-The forgiveness and pardon of a merciful and gracious God toward a sinful mankind is declared by the prophet Micah based on the redemptive work of a Savior.
-There are those in this world that are walking away from God's provision for mankind; but thank God for those who are and have embraced the redemptive work of Christ, as Lord and Savior!
+The forgiveness and pardon of a merciful and gracious God toward a sinful mankind is declared by Micah based on the redemptive work of a Savior.
+There are those in this world that are walking away from God's provision for mankind; but thank God for those who have embraced the redemptive work of Christ as Lord and Savior!

 He has not dealt with us after our sins; nor rewarded us according to our iniquities.
 For as the heaven is high above the earth, so great is his mercy toward them that fear him.
 As far as the east is from the west, so far has he removed our transgressions from us (Psalm 103:8-12).

-A Bible commentary noted: Merciful, gracious, slow to anger, amply illustrates the vastness, and greatness of the mercy of God, His removal of our sins, of His compassion, including all created beings.
-According to the election of grace; chosen by God and redeemed by Christ, God forgives all transgressions, sins, and iniquities of every kind, to the repentant in heart.
+It was noted that merciful, gracious, slow to anger, amply illustrates the vastness, and greatness of the mercy of God; removal of our sins, of His compassion, which included all created beings!
+According to the election of grace; chosen by God and redeemed by Christ, God forgives all transgressions, sins, and iniquities, to the repentant in heart.

-We live in a world that the mercy or wrath pendulum is swinging towards wrath; with many seeking to dominate, showing no mercy to any opposition.
-World domination is in the forefront with Marxism, Socialism, and Communism rearing its ugly to deceive, dominate, and control.
+We live in a world that the mercy or wrath pendulum is swinging towards wrath; with many seeking to dominate who show no mercy to those in opposition.
+World domination is in the forefront with Marxism, Socialism, cousins of Communism rearing its ugly head to deceive, dominate, and control.

-Many nations of the world are seeking to be the dominating factor; spreading their influence, seeking to deceive the masses and gain control.
-If one does not line up with their agenda; it is no longer a choice of mercy or wrath, but wrath!
+There are those who are seeking to be the dominating factor; spreading their influence, to deceive the masses and gain control.
+If one does not line up with their agenda; it is no longer a choice of mercy or wrath but wrath on their part!

 Man has, rather than condemn such actions, given way to embrace the evils of our day.
-In many cases, the church has allowed such to be introduced and accepted, rather than rejected based on the Word of God!
-The mercy or wrath concept plays into the picture when repentance does not come to the forefront; which would allow God's mercy to be extended.
+In many cases, the church has allowed such to be introduced and accepted, rather than rejection based on the Word of God!
+The mercy or wrath concept plays into the picture when repentance does not come to the forefront; which would have allowed God's mercy to be extended.

-God's mercy or wrath is mentioned numerous times in His Word; including the Pre-flood days of Noah, and Sodom and Gomorrah.
-Scripture reveals: God spared not the old world but saved Noah, the eighth person, a preacher of righteousness, bringing in the flood upon the world of the ungodly; and turned the cities of Sodom and Gomorrah into ashes condemned them with an overthrow (destruction), making them an example to those that after (afterward) should live ungodly (2 Peter 2:5-6).
+Mercy or wrath is mentioned numerous times in God's Word; including the pre-Flood days of Noah and Sodom and Gomorrah.
+Apostle Peter noted: God spared not the old world but saved Noah, the eighth person, a preacher of righteousness, bringing in the flood upon the world of the ungodly; and turned the cities of Sodom and Gomorrah into ashes condemned them with an overthrow (destruction), making them an example to those that after (afterward) should live ungodly (2 Peter 2:5-6).

-Scripture reveals the wickedness of man prior to the flood: And God saw that the wickedness of man was great in the earth, and that every imagination of the thoughts of his heart was only evil continually.
+Scripture reveals: God saw that the wickedness of man was great in the earth, and that every imagination of the thoughts of his heart was only evil continually.
 And it repented the Lord that he had made man in the earth, and it grieved him at his heart (Genesis 6:5-6).
 The earth was corrupt before God, and the earth was filled with violence (Genesis 6:11).